marimo-team/marimo/examples/README.md

 > [!TIP]
 > The `--sandbox` flag will open the notebook in an isolated virtual environment,
-> automatically installing the notebook's dependencies.
+> automatically installing the notebook's dependencies 📦